• Skip to main content

 Instructions

-• Remove from heat, then stir in chopped green onions, and season with salt.
-Your kimchi jjigae is ready to be served!
+• Remove from heat, stirring in some chopped green onions.
+Your vegan kimchi jjigae is ready to be served.

 Notes